 The performance of various link allocation techniques on test data is summarized in Table 5.
 The baseline allows each user to receive data on whatever link provides the highest signal quality.
 The benchmark (BM) is implemented in online and offline mode as described in Section 3.5.
 The benchmark is compared with the best scheduler from all 30 GP runs, and the best MLP.
 Finally, the GA for training MLPs is co-opted to directly optimize schedules offline.
-A GA is much too slow for online optimization, but it provides an upper bound on the performance that can be expected from online algorithms.
+A GA is much too slow for online optimization, but it provides an upper bound on the performance that can be expected from an online algorithm.

 Fitness 5 th Percentile [Mbps]

-GA (offline) $138607 \pm 28430$ $7.51 \pm 2.61$
+GA (offline) 138607 ± 28430 7.51 ± 2.61

-GP $125639 \pm 26974$ $5.24 \pm 1.77$
+GP 125639 ± 26974 5.24 ± 1.77

-MLP $125123 \pm 26677$ $5.32 \pm 1.78$
+MLP 125123 ± 26677 5.32 ± 1.78

-BM (offline) $124387 \pm 25195$ 5.22 ± 1.77
+BM (offline) 124387 ± 25195 5.22 ± 1.77

-BM (online) $110631 \pm 21163$ $4.00 \pm 1.38$
+BM (online) 110631 ± 21163 4.00 ± 1.38

-Baseline 97534 ± 18134 $2.80 \pm 0.94$
+Baseline 97534 ± 18134 2.80 ± 0.94

 Table 5: Performance on test data.
 The average of Equation 5 over 30 test cases is tabulated in the first column.
-The average $5^{\rm th}$ percentile of downlink rates in [Mbps] is indicated in the second column.
+The average 5th percentile of downlink rates in [Mbps] is indicated in the second column.

 The first column of Table 5 displays the average fitness (Equation 5) over 30 test cases.
 Paired t-tests imply that the best GP and MLP schedulers achieve a statistically significantly higher fitness than the benchmark in online mode.
-The differences between GP and the MLP are significant at a confidence level of $\alpha=0.05$ .
-All of the schemes that exploit multiple links are significantly better than the baseline at $\alpha=0.05$ , but they are significantly worse than the highly optimized schedules produced by the GA.
+The differences between GP and the MLP are significant at a confidence level of $\alpha = 0.05$.
+All of the schemes that exploit multiple links are significantly better than the baseline at $\alpha = 0.05$, but they are significantly worse than the highly optimized schedules produced by the GA.

+The metric of fairness that is expressed by Equation 5 does not lend itself naturally to intuition.
+It is more intuitive to examine the downlink rates that are received by users.
 Operators typically strive to increase the downlink rates for poorly performing users at cell edges.
 A commonly quoted indicator of cell edge throughput is the 5th percentile of downlink rates.
 The second column of Table 5 displays the average 5th percentile rates over 30 test cases.
 All of the techniques for intelligently allocating spectrum on multiple links achieve higher cell edge throughput than the single-link baseline.